datacamp/courses-introduction-to-version-control-with-git/chapter5.md

 Git remembers where the original repository was.
 It does this by storing a **remote** in the new repository's configuration.
 A remote is like a browser bookmark with a name and a URL.

+If you use an online git repository hosting service like GitHub or Bitbucket, a common task would be that you clone a repository from that site to work locally on your computer.
+Then the copy on the website is the remote.

 If you are in a repository,
 you can list the names of its remotes using `git remote`.